Discovering Muslims in Britain

 Who it’s for

-- Teachers who teach Islam at Key Stage 3, or other Key Stage phases
+- Teachers who teach about Islam at a Primary or Secondary level

 What you’ll learn